jwbackhouse/expensify-app/readme.md

 # Expenses app

-Built with the Udemy React course from Andrew Mead, May 2020
+Built with the Udemy React course from Andrew Mead, May 2020.
+Includes lots of comments & commented-out code as reference for the author.

-Cloud storage with Firebase
+Uses Firebase Realtime Database for cloud storage.

 Potential features to add:
 1) Host on custom domain and configure it with heroku